magnumjs/mag.js/README.md

 * config attribute won't be called with inner id element matchers, use other element matcher selectors.
 Fixed in v0.25.5 [Example](http://jsbin.com/qoxuvahake/edit?js,output)

 * careful with module instance constructor, can stack overflow if circular reference.
 Don't call instance from within itself or on state, use separate module.
-See examples
+See examples.
+Fixed: MagJS will throw a Error if it detects recursivity (a instance call within an instance call) - [Try it on JSBin](http://jsbin.com/gakirunila/edit?js,output)

 * object observe support for browsers (v0.22 uses native Proxy to observe)